-The tow pylon is manufactured from high strength aluminum alloy, engineered for durability.
+The watersports tow point (pylon) is manufactured from high strength aluminum alloy, engineered for durability.
 It is "hard coat anodized" and impregnated with a PTFE (teflon) material.
 If the pylon becomes loose, stop using the pylon and take the boat to your Correct Craft Dealer for service.

 Avoid personal injury.
-This water tow pylon was designed for water skiing only.
-Any other uses, such as parasailing, kite flying, towing other boats and/or using an extended pylon, may overstress the pylon possibly causing personal injury and/or equipment damage.
-DO NOT sit behind (aft) the tow pylon when towing skiers.
+This pylon was designed for water skiing only.
+Any other uses, such as parasailing, kite flying, towing other boats and/or using pylon extensions, may overstress the pylon possibly causing personal injury and/or equipment damage.
+DO NOT sit behind (aft) the pylon when towing skiers.

-Although the extended pylon and barefoot booms have become popular additions to many tournament inboards, Correct Craft strongly objects and opposes the use of any pylon extension, whether up or to the side of any of its products.
+Although pylon extensions and barefoot booms have become popular additions to many tournament inboards, Correct Craft strongly objects and opposes the use of any pylon extension, whether up or to the side of any of its products.
 The use of pylon extensions can alter the handling characteristics of the boat, possibly resulting in dangerous instability, which could then lead to loss of control, a situation which could cause serious or fatal injury to the boat driver, passengers, skiers and anyone else who might be in the vicinity of such a mishap.